nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ```

 Install the `database` chart for the secondary Helm release and deploying TE _group 2_:
+Configure `tx-type=cob` label for the TEs in this group.

 ```shell
 helm install database-group2 nuodb/database \